We love —

 If you crave adventure, Menorca’s coastline offers endless inspiration, from kayaking and paddleboarding to snorkelling in the island’s translucent bays.

-When evening falls, settle into the relaxed hum of Cala’n Bosch, where lanterns light up the harbour and the scent of the sea drifts through the air.
+When evening falls, settle into the relaxed hum of Cala’n Bosch, where lanterns light up the harbour, and the scent of the sea drifts through the air.

-Optional excursions —
+Optional excursions and extras —

 The Ciutadella by Night